r3eckon/EZNet/README.md

 As the Unity engine does not allow for MonoBehavior components to be manipulated by any thread other than the main thread, It is wise to create (delegate) functions that take in your different types of packets and call them using a "Threaded Signal" Queue.
-Threaded Signals may be as simple as a single byte that represents a type of network action that just occured, with some attached data.

 For example, when a client has just connected, the threaded server cannot directly call functions that update UI components, such as a lobby screen.
 In this case, the ID of the new client would be sent to a ConcurrentQueue containing the "ClientConnectSignal" objects.